przemek1990/spark-streaming/README.md

     aws.secret.key=AWS_SECRET_KEY
     aws.access.key=AWS_ACCESS_KEY

-You can the most convenient method for you:
+You can choose the most convenient method for you:

     system properties
     application.conf (all resources on classpath with this name)